Ettwiller/TSS/README.md

 ##REQUIREMENT :
-Prior to running the TSS workflow for cappable-seq please download and install the following programs :
+Prior to running the TSS workflow for Cappable-seq please download and install the following programs :

 **BEDTOOLS** (http://bedtools.readthedocs.org/en/latest/content/installation.html).
 Please use the latest version of bedtools (2.25.0).